 Every residence hall student is issued a room key and a coded Student ID card for convenience and community safety.
-Exterior doors of all residential complexes are locked at all times, requiring residents to access the building using their Student ID cards.
+Exterior doors of all residential complexes are always locked, requiring residents to access the building using their Student ID cards.